 DPPH: Data Protection in Personalized Health

-Personalized Medicine, Personalized Health Research Project funded by the Strategic Focus Area Personalized Health and Related Technologies (PHRT) of the ETH Board
+Personalized Medicine, Personalized Health Research Project funded by the Strategic Focus Area Personalized Health and Related Technologies (PHRT) of the ETH Board between April 2018 and December 2021.

 Head of Fellay Group, School of Life Science, EPFL & Head of Precision Medicine Unit,